ricardo774-774/rest-api-express/README.md

 # Rest Api Skeleton In Express

-## Project Description
+## Project Description V2
-This is a basic skeleton of a rest api project using express and handling user paths
+This is a basic skeleton of a rest api project using express and handling user paths.
+This version is an upgrade update:
+- Control over the connection with db,
+- I added controlled validations with express-validator,
+- Password encryption with bcryptjs,
+- Helper and middleware folders

 ### Ejecutar en desarollo
 1. Clonar repositorio